pminina01/readthedocs/Message-Layout-Renderer.md

 ### Layout Options
 * **exceptionSeparator** - String that separates message from the exception.
 * **withException** - Indicates whether to log exception along with message.
 Boolean
+* **raw** - Render the unformatted input message without using input parameters (Useful for structured logging).
+Boolean
+  > Introduced with NLog 4.5